 As a legal marketing strategist experienced in web marketing, I get asked all the time about social media.
-The most common question is probably “which platform should I use to grow my firm?”
+A common question is, “Which platform should I use to grow my firm?”

 They ask about Facebook.
 They ask about YouTube.
 Is LinkedIn worth it?
 What about Instagram?
 They even ask about Snapchat and TikTok.
 So let’s look at how social media marketing could work for a law firm.

 At LaGrande Marketing, we use digital marketing strategies to help a wide variety of firms grow their practices.
 Over the past five years, we have worked with some clients who post on social media every day.
 They’re doing great.
 We work with other firms that are flourishing just as well despite the fact that they never post on social media.

 It boils down to your law firm’s personality and perspective when it comes to investing in the content.
 You need to be prepared to invest significant time and energy to manage a social media platform.

 Social media is like a big cocktail party.
 Whether you’re in the room or not, the party will go on.
 If you’re just planning to stop in to announce “Hey, I’m the best and I just won this award,” do you think the other guests will care?
 You will forge much better connections if you look around the room and engage in a casual conversation with a small group.

 So, if you’re coming to the social media party just to toss in your announcements, you might as well skip it.
 You have to take the time to be social to succeed with social media.

 If you are willing to make the commitment to develop a meaningful presence on social media, it becomes more important than ever to choose the right platform for your investment of time, effort, and possibly advertising funds.
 How do you choose?
 I like to say “fish where the fish are.”